Enrolments by level of education

 Further education after basic and secondary education

-Data show that in 2016, number of basic school graduates which decided to continue studies in vocational schools rose by 3 percentage points, while number of young people that discontinue studies (4.2 %) dropped.
-Out of the secondary school graduates, 60.4 % continue studies in higher education institutions and colleges and 31.5 % discontinue studies.
+In 2017, the number of basic school graduates which continue studies in vocational schools has risen by slightly more than one percentage point, and the number of students discontinuing studies also has dropped by one percentage point (3.2 %).
+Out of the secondary school graduates, 58.7 % continue studies in higher education institutions and colleges, while 35.0 % discontinue studies.

 Number of students